Glass Block Windows Cost

 Glass block windows are known for offering an appealing and upscale option for room dividers, shower doors, bathrooms, basements or pretty much any other part of the home that you want to create a divider for.
 If you’re looking for a way to boost the look of your home, it makes sense to consider adding these windows in place of other windows, or just to let a bit more light through to darker areas of your home.

-Added Security for Basements
+Glass Block Windows Add Security for Basements

 Since basement windows don’t have to be accessible, and you don’t necessarily need to open and close them, glass block windows are a great option.
 Glass block windows will bring some light into the space, but they make it difficult for criminals to break into.
 While a criminal could easily smash through a standard basement window, and crawl through it if it’s large enough, a glass block window is thicker and much harder to get through.
 This helps keep unwanted people out of your basement throughout the year.